davesmeghead/visonic/README.md

 0.0.3: Removed some test code that would prevent arming.
 Commented out phone number decoding as creating exceptions

 0.0.4: Added arm_without_usercode.
 Include phone number decode with an exception handler just in case

+0.0.5: Updated the state return values for the generic alarm panel for entry delay (as pending)

 ## Instructions and what works so far
 It currently connects to the panel in Powerlink and it creates an HA: